Rank 2 local systems and abelian varieties II: Preliminaries

 Let $L_i$ be an irreducible summand of $L$ that occurs with multiplicity $m_i$ and $\iota\in \text{Aut}_{\QQ}(\Qlbar)$ be a field automorphism.
 Then the $\iota$-companion to $L_i$, denoted $^{\iota}L_i$, is isomorphic to an irreducible summand of $L$ that occurs with multiplicity $m_i$.

 \item Let $\calF$ be a semi-simple object of $\fisocd{X}_{\Qpbar}$, all of whose irreducible summands $\calF_i$ have algebraic determinant.
 Suppose for all closed points $x$ of $X$, we have:

-Let $\calF_i$ be an irreducible summand of $\calF$ that occurs with multiplicity $m_i$ and let $\iota\in \text{Aut}_{\QQ}(\Qpbar)$.
-Then the $\iota$-companion of $\calF_i$, denoted $^{\iota}\calF_i$,exists and is isomorphic to a direct summand of $\calF$ that occurs with multiplicity $m_i$. \end{enumerate} \end{lem} Before beginning the proof, we note that $l$-adic companions are known the exist for smooth varieties over finite fields \cite[Theorem 1.1]{drinfeld2012conjecture}.
-In contrast, $p$-adic companions are not yet known to exist except when $X$ is a curve \cite{abe2013langlands}, though Kedlaya has recently proposed a promising strategy. \begin{proof} We reduce the crystalline case to the \'etale case.
+Let $\calF_i$ be an irreducible summand of $\calF$ that occurs with multiplicity $m_i$.
+Let $\iota\in \text{Aut}_{\QQ}(\Qpbar)$.
+Then the $\iota$-companion of $\calF_i$, denoted $^{\iota}\calF_i$,exists and is isomorphic to a direct summand of $\calF$ that occurs with multiplicity $m_i$. \end{enumerate} \end{lem} \begin{proof} We reduce the crystalline case to the \'etale case.
 (Note that we could have equivalently proceeded by reduction to curves using \cite{abe2016lefschetz}.)
 As $\calF$ is semisimple, write an isotypic decomposition:

 Note that each $\calF_i$ is pure by \cite[Theorem 2.7]{abe2016lefschetz}.
 Fix an isomorphism $\sigma\colon \Qpbar\rightarrow \Qlbar$.
 By \cite[Theorem 4.2]{abe2016lefschetz} or \cite[Corollary 3.5.3]{kedlayacompanions}, the $\sigma$-companion to each $\calF_i$ exists as an irreducible lisse $\Qlbar$-sheaf $L_i$.
 Setting $L$ to be the semi-simple $\sigma$-companion of $\calF$, we have: